pikesley/pikesley.org.astro/p.org/src/pages/blog/2025/09/05/driving-a-microcontroller-with-your-phone.md

 * Beware of cheap ESP32s off of eBay, the wifi / bluetooth hardware seems to be very flaky.

-* Absolutely *no* fucking AI hallucination theft bullshit was involved in any of this at any stage
+* Absolutely *no* fucking AI hallucination theft bullshit was involved in any of this at any stage.